Who We Serve

-From our beginning WOL Bird Haven has taken in companion birds from tiny finches all the way to the large Hyacinth Macaws.
-Unfortunately, due to funding, space and lack of enough volunteer help, we have had to make changes in this procedure.
+From our beginning WOL Bird Haven, Inc. was established to taken in companion birds from tiny finches all the way to the large Hyacinth Macaws.
+Unfortunately, due to funding, space and lack of enough volunteer help, we have made changes in this allowances.
 As of April 1st 2008, we only take in birds from conure size and up.
 In other words, we no longer take in finch, lovebirds, budgies, canaries or cockatiel.
 This has been a very hard decision for our board to make, however one we had no choice in if we wanted to give the best care possible to the birds we take in.

 We operate in the state of Texas.
 We began focusing only on the DFW area but soon learned that this area wasn't large enough to find the number of good qualifying homes we needed so we branched out to other parts of Texas.
 We are currently striving to place home-checkers throughout the entire state of Texas.
-If you are interested in being a home-checker for us in your area please let us know via email.
-We can send you the application.
+If you feel you would qualify to be a home checker for us please CLICK HERE to fill out the application.

 We are available for support, information sharing and referral to current bird owners to help them enjoy and live with these beautiful creatures.

 For companion birds that unfortunately cannot remain in their current home, we offer care for them at the Haven until future adoption homes can be found.
-We are not a long-term sanctuary.
 Through screening, education and support we will act responsibly to facilitate committed, stable new homes that are matched to an individual birds temperament and needs.

 Who is Running Wings of Love Bird Haven?

 Wings of Love Bird Haven has board members that work together to make the decisions of how the Haven should be organized.
-On a day to day basis however the Executive director along with a few volunteers take care of the routine needs of the birds at the Haven.
+On a day to day basis however the Executive director, 2 part time staff members and a few volunteers take care of the routine needs of the birds at the Haven.

 Why are there Adoption fees?